 To style SVG elements using CSS, you can target them using CSS selectors, just like you would with HTML elements.
 Let me walk you through the process step by step:

 1. Link your CSS file: First, make sure you have a separate CSS file where you'll define your SVG styles.
 You can link this file to your HTML document using the tag in the section.
-For example:
+For example:html

 2. Select the SVG element: To style a specific SVG element, you need to select it using a CSS selector.
 You can use element selectors, class selectors, or ID selectors, depending on your needs.
-For example, to select all elements in your SVG, you can use the following CSS rule:
+For example, to select all

 css